-Our Master's Programme in Psychology is strongly research-based and builds on the four-year Bachelor's Programme in Psychology.
+Our Master's Programme in Psychology (one year) is strongly research-based and builds on four-year Bachelor's Programme in Psychology.

 Psychology is the science dealing with human behaviour and experience, as well as their causes and effects.
 Psychology’s task on the one hand is to record and explain behaviour and experiences, i.e. to establish the conditions prevailing in the environment and in the organism upon which the various manifestations of behaviours and experiences depend.
 On the other hand, the task is to develop suggestions and guidelines on how to create the best possible psychological conditions, and to contribute towards their realisation.

 In this master’s programme you will acquire comprehensive knowledge in the applied subjects (work and health psychology, clinical psychology, clinical neuropsychology) as well as in-depth knowledge in basic subjects.
 You can individually combine your subjects.
 Furthermore you will acquire key qualifications for working as a psychologist, such as psychological techniques of conversation and counselling.